 Of course, such a matrix is not the only thing required, but as a tool to clarify responsibilities and track progress it is simple and practical to implement.

 Incompetence is defined as "inability to do something successfully; ineptitude."
 When I ask myself if I have seen that during a functional safety assessment then the answer is very clear.
 Not on every project, but yes, I have seen it.
 Sadly, several times.

-Competence is a tricky item to assess.
+Competence is tricky to assess.
 None of us are competent at everything.
 Engineers and technicians specialize into disciplines and we often trust that the specialism of the discipline means that the likelihood of competence is increased.
-We also put people into multi-discipline teams for important studies like HAZOP/LoPA/SIL determination.
+We also put people into multi-discipline teams for important studies like PHA, HAZOP, LoPA and SIL analysis.
 We do this precisely because we know that the outcomes should be better than giving the task to an individual who will have limited knowledge.

 So, what can be done about competence if people are unaware of what they don't know?
 Managers have a responsibility to put competence at the forefront of safety system projects.
 They must put in place a competence management system which both sets minimum expectations for each role, and then measures each individual against it.
 Any gaps in knowledge or experience must be identified and get higher attention for review and oversight.

 Some projects I have worked on have used very poorly written procedures.
 If you are the hazard owner (or duty holder) of the hazard, then it is my firm belief that you should be responsible for either providing, or at least carefully reviewing and approving the detailed procedures used on your safety system project.
 Some of the larger companies in the Oil and Gas industry are good at controlling this.
 They have experienced what can happen when poor procedures are followed.
 Unfortunately, the story is different on some of the smaller projects and on almost all projects where there is limited experience of safety systems and functional safety.